videojs/admin/CONTRIBUTING.md

 1. [Check the plugin list](https://videojs.com/plugins/) for any plugins that may already support the feature.
 1. [Search the issues](https://github.com/videojs/video.js/issues) for any previous requests for the same feature, and give a thumbs up or +1 on existing requests.
 1. If no previous requests exist, create a new issue.
 Please be as clear as possible about why the feature is needed and the intended use case.
-1. Once again, be as details as possible and follow the [issue template][]
+1. Once again, be as detailed as possible and follow the [issue template][issue template]

 **[Request a feature](https://github.com/videojs/video.js/issues/new)**